balayokesh/HackerRank-Practice/README.md

-This repository contains all the problems and solutions that I solved in Hackerrank
+This repository contains all the problems and solutions that I have solved in Hackerrank